What Are Cataracts? A cataract is a clouding of the eye’s lens. The lens refracts light to the retina and… Read More

 No one knows for sure why the eye’s lens changes as we age, forming cataracts.
 But over time the lens, which lies behind the iris and the pupil, begins to cloud.
 This clouding of the lens is a cataract.

-In a healthy eye, the lens works much like a camera focusing light onto the retina at the back of the eye.
-It adjusts the eye’s focus letting us see things clearly.
+In a healthy eye, the lens reflects light onto the retina at the back of the eye and adjusts the focus to allow for clear vision.
 The lens is mostly made of water and protein.
 The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.
 As we age, some of the protein may clump together and start to cloud a small area of the lens.
-This is a cataract and over time it may grow larger and cloud more of the area making it difficult to see clearly.
+This is a cataract and over time it may grow larger and affect vision.

 Your doctor is probably advising you to wait until the cataract grows to the point of interfering significantly with your vision.
 You need to continue to visit your eye doctor regularly to monitor the cataract’s progress.
 Some cataracts never quite reach the stage where they should be removed.
 If your cataract is interfering with your vision to the point where it is unsafe to drive, or doing everyday tasks is difficult, then it’s time to discuss surgery with your doctor.

 No, cataracts do not grow back.
 This common cataract myth is likely based on a condition called posterior capsule opacity, which is also known as a secondary cataract because it can cause blurred vision.
 Some patients may develop this condition in the weeks or months after cataract surgery.
 Your eye doctor can perform a quick, painless procedure to correct posterior capsule opacity.

 Cataract treatment is typically covered by health insurance, but most insurance plans will only cover monofocal lenses.
 The overall cost of your surgery can vary depending on your customized treatment plan.
 Patients who choose to pay out-of-pocket for advanced IOL options may be eligible for financing options.